-Solar panels are most efficient when the sun is hitting them directly and not on an angle.
-That would be around 12noon each day.
+Solar panels are most efficient when the sun hits them directly instead of at an angle as it rise and falls.
+That would be between 10:00 am and 2:00 pm each day.

 Best months of the year for solar production